-You have been granted admission to Laurea University of Applied Sciences in Finland, to the Bachelor Degree Programme in Business Information Technology.
+You have been granted admission to Laurea University of Applied Sciences in Finland, to the Bachelor Degree Programme in Business Information Technology, online studies.

 The scope of the programme is 210 ECTS credits and is 3,5 years in duration.
-The formal time frame of the programme is from the fall of 2019 to December 31st 2022.
-Please note that the info session for Recognising Previous Learning takes place on before the studies begin, more information below.
+The formal time frame of the programme is from August 19th 2020 to December 31st 2023.

 Please see the starting date of studies and other important information below.
 Please also visit this page for possible important updates throughout the summer.